axtk/react-live-context/README.md

     // (This is also a way to communicate that this
     // component doesn't track context value changes.) const data = useContext(CounterContext);

+    // Nested properties of a live context object value being
+    // mutated produce notifications for subscribed components
+    // to re-render (which is not the case with an object value
-    return <button onClick={() => data.counter++}>+</button>;
+    // from a context created via `createContext()`). return <button onClick={() => data.counter++}>+</button>;
 };